hashicorp/terraform/website/guides/terraform-integration-program.html.md

 ### 5. Support

 Getting a new provider built and published to the Terraform Registry is just the first step towards enabling your users with a quality Terraform integration.
 Once a verified provider has been published, on-going effort is required to maintain the provider.
-It is expected that all verified provider publishers will continue to maintain the provider and address any issues your users report in a timely manner.
-HashiCorp reserves the right to remove verified status from any integration that is no longer being maintained.

-The expectation is to resolve all critical issues within 48 hours and all other issues within 5 business days.
 HashiCorp Terraform has an extremely wide community of users and contributors and we encourage everyone to report issues however small, as well as help resolve them when possible.
+We expect that all verified provider publishers will continue to maintain the provider and address any issues users report in a timely manner.
+This includes resolving all critical issues within 48 hours and all other issues within 5 business days.
+HashiCorp reserves the right to remove verified status from any integration that is no longer being maintained.

-Vendors who choose to not support their provider and prefer to make it a community supported provider will no longer be listed as Verified.
+Vendors who choose not to support their provider and prefer to make it a community-supported provider will no longer be listed as Verified.

 ## Terraform Cloud Integrations